-- 4.1.1 New buildings and layouts should integrate seamlessly with the landscape.
-This means buildings and spaces rise and fall more gradually with the land, in turn creating more interesting, characterful townscape and better living environments with less need for large retaining structures. - 4.1.2 Topography should not be overly reprofiled unless there is a demonstrable advantage in terms of coherence or function of the new place, as a whole.
-This would not include a desire to simply make it easier to utilise predesigned buildings. - 4.1.3 Height differences between plots within a site should be minimised, designing out the need for large retaining structures, especially those topped with fencing or walls.

-- 4.1.4 Sustainable drainage systems (SuDS) on slopes should be designed to avoid excessive embankment gradients. - 4.1.5 On very steep sites, plots with a build line parallel to the contours should utilise split-level built form and split-level gardens.
+- 4.1.3 Topography should not be overly reprofiled unless there is a demonstrable advantage in terms of coherence or function of the new place, as a whole.
+This would not include a desire to simply make it easier to utilise predesigned buildings. - 4.1.4 Height differences between plots within a site should be minimised, designing out the need for large retaining structures, especially those topped with fencing or walls. - 4.1.5 Sustainable drainage systems (SuDS) on slopes should be designed to avoid excessive embankment gradients. - 4.1.6.
+On very steep sites, plots with a build line parallel to the contours should utilise split-level built form and split-level gardens.
 Plots perpendicular to contours should consider using traditional, narrow-fronted stepped terraced housing.